 - Not be in default on a student loan guaranteed by HESC and not be in default on any repayment of State awards.

 - Meet income requirements.

-For matriculated student borrowers, Stafford Loans are either subsidized or unsubsidized.
+For matriculated student borrowers, Direct Student Loans are either subsidized or unsubsidized.

-A subsidized loan is awarded on the basis of financial need.
+A subsidized loan is awarded based on financial need.
 If you qualify for a subsidized loan, the federal government pays interest on the loan until you begin repayment.

 If you are a dependent student enrolled at least half time (0-30) credits you can borrow up to $5,500